-Factsheet about varicella
+Factsheet for health professionals about varicella

 Varicella is caused by the varicella-zoster virus (VZV), which also causes shingles (herpes zoster).
 The virus typically affects children aged 2‒8 years.